 - provide evidence that the practices implemented and capital assets purchased will be properly managed and maintained; and

-- a borrower who has previously received a loan under this program is prohibited from receiving another methane digester loan under subdivision 1 if the previous loan has been repaid in full.
+- a borrower who has previously received a loan under subdivision 1 may receive another methane digester loan under subdivision 1 if the previous loan has been repaid in full.

 What are the terms and criteria of the methane digester loan program?

 - The Rural Finance Authority (RFA) of the Minnesota Department of Agriculture may participate with a local lender or make a direct loan to a farmer who is eligible for the biogas loans.

 - Loans made under this program are currently no-interest loans.

 - Application for a loan participation or direct loan must be made on forms prescribed by the RFA.

 - No loan participation or direct loan may exceed $250,000.